-While growing up, one of the highlights of the year was visiting our hometown of Memphis.
+When I was growing up, one of the highlights of the year was visiting our hometown of Memphis.
 Being a military family, we often lived miles away from our relatives in Tennessee.
 Still, nearly every year, we would take a family vacation and drive to Memphis.
 Travel by car would lend itself to scenic routes and exploration.
 However, the greatest joy for me was when we were able to tune in to WDIA.
 We usually could reach the frequency about 100 miles or so outside of Memphis.
-When we heard the soulful sounds of Stax Records, Motown, and the plethora of black entertainers that pierced the airways, we knew we were almost home.
-WDIA was the nation's first radio station that catered to a black audience.
+When we heard the soulful sounds of Stax Records, Motown, and the plethora of Black entertainers that pierced the airways, we knew we were almost home.
+WDIA was the nation's first radio station that catered to a Black audience.
 More than just a radio station, WDIA was the heart that pumped life into the very soul of Memphis.

 The Story of WDIA